 Carbonated Skin Care

 In the mood of a bubbly…on your face?
 The newest face pack innovation involves using sparkling water in your skincare regime purportedly to increase firmness.
-This face-cleansing technique—first made popular in Korea--keeps the cells between collagen fibres strong.
+This beauty trend and face-cleansing technique—first made popular in Korea--keeps the cells between collagen fibres strong.
 The result?
 Plump, firm skin and squeaky-clean pores without harsh exfoliators.
 I’ve tried it and I’m sold!

-This year saw a surplus of Asian ingredients from snail slime to pig collagen, but our favorite was pearl.
+This year saw a surplus of Asian skin care ingredients from snail slime to pig collagen, but our favorite was pearl.
 Apart from making you feel like a queen, crushed pearls are proven exfoliants that restore a shine to the dullest complexion.
 Pearls also contain nacre and conchiolin that not just add a luminosity but also inhibit tyrosinase, one of the enzymes involved in skin darkening.
 Besides they also help in tissue regeneration, wrinkle reduction and skin tightening.

 You use it to flavour kheer, now think of it as a multitasking ingredient that’s rich in B vitamins and minerals like folic acid.
 And its beauty claim?
 Saffron lightens, brightens, soothes, moisturizes and decreases wrinkles, besides combatting acne.
 You’ll find it featured in plenty of DIY recipes but its acclaim as a trendsetting, holy grail skincare ingredient is fast reaching cult status.